FatemehTarashi/awesome-tda/README.md

 # awesome-TDA

-A curated list of [topological data analysis (TDA)](https://en.wikipedia.org/wiki/Topological_data_analysis) resources and links.
+A curated list of [TDA](https://en.wikipedia.org/wiki/Topological_data_analysis) resources and links.
 In applied mathematics, topological data analysis (TDA) is an approach to the analysis of datasets using techniques from topology. under development!

 ## Contents